anandshaw123/British-Airways-Customer-Experience-Analysis-Project/README.md

 ## **Conclusion:**

-This project highlights the importance of listening to customer feedback and leveraging data analytics to enhance airline services.
+Thisproject highlights the importance of listening to customer feedback and leveraging data analytics to enhance airline services.
 By focusing on specific areas of improvement identified through our analysis, British Airlines can aim to elevate their customer experience to new heights.Exploration into the factors affecting British Airways' customer satisfaction.
 Through diligent data gathering, cleaning, and analysis, significant insights were uncovered that highlight opportunities for enhancing the customer experience.